NHS continuing healthcare

 How does the assessment for NHS continuing healthcare work?

-There is a process staff must follow to decide your eligibility for NHS continuing healthcare.
+There is a process staff must follow and tools they must use to decide your eligibility for NHS continuing healthcare.

-1. If you have ongoing significant health needs, there are times when NHS staff or a member of the social work team should consider whether you may be eligible for NHS continuing healthcare.
+1. If your ongoing needs are clear and you have significant health needs, there are times when NHS staff or a member of the social work team should consider whether you may be eligible for NHS continuing healthcare.

 These situations include:

-- once a period of rehabilitation following a hospital stay has finished and it's agreed your condition is unlikely to improve
+- if staff believe, after a period of rehabilitation following a hospital stay, that your condition is unlikely to improve and you have significant health needs

-- whenever your health or social care needs are being reviewed as part of a community care assessment
+- when your health or social care needs are being reviewed as part of a community care assessment

 - if your physical or mental health deteriorates significantly and your current level of care seems inadequate